Timbobeek/FutbolSurvey/README.md

 Add a page for weird/random facts
 Little pop-up on home page explaining why this page was made
 Registered users get verified by email about new surveys
+Topic discussions (like would you wear AG shoes on turf, etc)

 ### Backend